roboscienceorg/book/source/Preface/instructors.rst

 up and running in virtual as well as real robots as soon as practical.
 Some theoretical (important) material is left to later in the text.
 One benefit is that when students try the simple approaches, and those fail, they more easily understand the more advanced and mathematical approaches later.

 It is easier to limit or focus the students in the class.
 However, a diversity of students makes for a better course.
 The problem then is that you cannot assume all students have the same background.
-In the version we offer at SDSMT, we list Data Structures and Differential Equations.
+In the version we offer at SDSMT, we have Data Structures and Differential Equations as background.
 However, we want students from Mechanical and Electrical Engineering to participate and at SDSMT they normally don't take Data Structures.
 Likewise, many Computer Science students will not have Differential Equations in their